mathesonventures/container_devenv/readme.md

 ## Introduction

-### About

-This project packages up a number of common dev tools so that they can be easily used in a portable and hassle-free fashion.
+This project packages up a the following common dev tools so that they can be easily used in a portable and hassle-free fashion:

+- JDK8
+- NodeJS 8
+- NodeJS 10
+- AWS CLI
+- Kubernetes Operations - kops

 The primary vehicle for delivering these dev tools is Docker - each tools is packaged as a Docker image that can be run almost anywhere.

-Additionally the scripts for setting up each tool can be run on other compatible base environments.
+Additionally the setup scripts for each tool can be applied to other compatible base environments.

+## About

 ### Project